williamouyang/okta.github.io/_source/_docs/api/getting_started/enabling_cors.md

 ## Granting Cross-Origin Access to Websites

-You can enable CORS for websites that need cross-origin requests to the Okta API on the Okta Admin Dashboard.
-Select **Security** and then, **API**.
-Select the CORS tab and select **Edit** to see the screen shown below.
+You can enable CORS for websites that need cross-origin requests to the Okta API on the Okta Developer Dashboard.
+Select **API** and then, **Trusted Origins** to see the screen shown below.

-{% img okta-admin-ui-cors.png "CORS Settings UI" alt:"CORS Settings UI" %}
+{% img okta-admin-ui-cors-dev.png "CORS Settings UI" alt:"CORS Settings UI" %}

-1. Enter the base URL of websites with which you want to allow cross-origin AJAX requests, one per line.
-Again, only list specific websites that you control.
+> Select **Add Origin** to specify the base URL of website you want to allow cross-origin requests.

-2. Check the **Enable CORS…** box to enable CORS.
-3. Select **Save**.
+{% img okta-admin-ui-cors-new-dev.png "Add CORS Origin" alt: "Add CORS Origin" %}

 **Note: If you do not enable CORS, or disable it at a later date, the list of websites is retained.**